NaveenKS/Shell-scripts/stegnography/README.md

 Description:

-*  This script can be used to insert a binary or executable into a image file.
+*  This script could be used to hide any file for ex : binary,executable etc into any file for example image file.

+*  Send it across the network with stegngraphed file and the original file

-*  It can also be used to extract back the executable or binary.
+*  Now using the same script  one can extract back the hidden file (executable,binary etc).

 Usage: